department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/mhv-profile-research/stakeholder-interviews.md

 - Overall, this aligns with VA.gov’s philosophy, so we shouldn’t experience any friction with MHV teams as we prioritize the patient experience.
 - Further discussions with stakeholders on satisfaction score data may be needed, but that likely would not fall on our team to lead those.

-### MHV stakeholders expect a single source for Veteran profile data.
+### MHV stakeholders expect a single place for Veterans to manage their profile information, and have a desire to streamline Veteran data.
+Currently, Veterans can update profile information on VA.gov and MHV, and MHV stakeholders want Veterans to have only one place to manage this information.
+Stakeholders shared mixed sentiment as to whether this should happen incrementally, or all at one time.

-Currently, data from the MHV personal information section is pulled from different sources.
+Data from the MHV personal information section is pulled from different sources.
 This varies by the account level a user has, and specific fields.
 For example, in a premium account, the data for first name is pulled from MPI, and the marital status stored in MHV.
 In a basic account, the first name is pulled from MHV because the account hasn’t been matched against any VA data sources.

-MHV stakeholders expect that as part of the transition to a single profile, data will be stored and maintained and controlled in once place, VA Profile.
+Stakeholders shared that they expect that as part of the transition to a single profile, data will streamlined and we can rely on VA Profile for Veteran’s profile data.

+**Implication:**
+- This expectation aligns with what our team would hope for Veterans managing their personal information.
-**Implication:** Since the VA.gov profile is already leveraging VA Profile’s data, their desire to use VA Profile and have single source of data will simplify the transition on our end.
+- Since the VA.gov profile is already leveraging VA Profile’s data, their desire to use VA Profile will simplify the transition on our end.

-### The MHV team has audited and planned for the majority of fields in the MHV profile; MHV notification settings will be a confirmed change to VA.gov profile.
+### The MHV team has audited and planned for the majority of fields in the MHV profile; there are 4 sections we definitely need to get user feedback on.

 For the most part, stakeholders feel that only data points that are part of a Veteran’s record (*not* self-entered into MHV, such as `blood type`) should come over from MHV to the VA.gov profile.
 [This spreadsheet contains field-by-field information](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/profile/mhv-profile-research/comparison/mhv-profile-audit.xlsx) about current plans for migration.
 VA.gov’s profile already has the majority of the data points (first name, last name, date of birth, email, contact information, etc).I